I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

-Trying to convince your mom and dad to get you a dog?
-Read on to learn ways to help persuade them that include demonstrating responsibility, taking initiative and making genuine promises.
+Trying to convince your mom and dad to let you get a dog?
+They might think you're not ready, or they may just not like dogs.
+Either way, read on to learn ways to help persuade them that include demonstrating responsibility, taking initiative, and making genuine promises.

 1. Bring Home a Friend's Pet Dog for a Couple of Days

-Your parents' rejection of the thought of you owning a dog could stem from the fact that neither of them have ever had a dog as a pet themselves.
-They may hold many false assumptions, and there could be a lot of misunderstanding about their whole concept of having a four-legged friend in the house.
+Your parents' rejection of the thought of you owning a dog could stem from the fact that neither of them has ever had a dog as a pet themselves.
+They may hold many false assumptions, and there could be a lot of misunderstandings about their whole concept of having a four-legged friend in the house.

 Practical advice from books and the internet will not solve this problem.
 The only way to deal with your parents' lack of understanding is to bring in a friend's pet dog to your home for a couple of days.
 Ideally, this would take place over the weekend so that everyone can experience the full effect of owning a dog.
 Do this exercise for a couple of weekends to help your parents realize that owning a dog doesn't have to be a huge hassle.